A new matrix-infinite-product-form solution for upper block-Hessenberg Markov chains and its quasi-algorithmic constructibility: Convergent approximations to the stationary distribution vector of an essential -matrix

-The existence and properties of subinvariant and invariant measures are related to the {\it irreducibility} and {\it recurrence} of a generator, i.e., a proper $Q$-matrix.
-Defining the two notions needs some preparations.
-Let $\{\Phi(t):t\ge0\}$ denote a Markov chain on $\bbS$ with generator $\vc{Q}$.
-Let
+To proceed further, we assume that $\vc{Q}$ is an essential $Q$-matrix, and then define $\{\Phi(t);t\ge0\}$ as a Markov chain on $\bbS$ having this essential $\vc{Q}$ as its generator.
+For later use, we also define $\vc{P}$ as a stochastic matrix such that

 where $\diag\{-\vc{Q}\}$ is a diagonal matrix whose diagonal elements are identical to those of $(-\vc{Q})$.
-The stochastic matrix $\vc{P}$ is the transition probability matrix of an embedded discrete-time Markov chain for $\{\Phi(t)\}$ with generator $\vc{Q}$ (see \cite[Section~13.3.2]{Brem20}).
-Hence, we call $\vc{P}$ the {\it embedded transition probability matrix} of $\{\Phi(t)\}$ with generator $\vc{Q}$.
+Note that $\vc{P}$ is interpreted as the transition probability matrix of an embedded discrete-time Markov chain for $\{\Phi(t)\}$ with generator $\vc{Q}$ (see \cite[Section~13.3.2]{Brem20}).
+Hence, we call $\vc{P}$ the {\it embedded transition probability matrix} of $\{\Phi(t)\}$.